Published On: February 27, 2025

-This keeps the contractor on track and makes the homeowner conscious of the amount being used for the project.
-It keeps everything transparent, with no hidden costs, and keeps the projects on track.
-It also gives the client a perspective of what it will cost to undertake the work before the project begins.
+This keeps the contractor on track and makes the homeowner aware of the amount being put into the project.
+Everything is transparent, showing no hidden costs, hence keeping projects on course.
+It also gives the client perspective about what it will be like to undertake the work once the project commences.

 Scope of Work

-Define the electrical requirement dependent on the number of outlets, lighting fixtures, switches, and unique installations, including home automation or security systems.
-The premises should be considered, considering what is available to dole out.
+Define the electrical requirement based on the number of outlets, lighting fixtures, switches, and unique installations, including home automation or security systems.
+The premises should be considered what is available to dole out.

 - Residential: Light systems, simple wiring outlets, switches, and domestic appliances.